-The 2020 season will be the second for Gregg Sauve at the helm of the Northwood University softball program.
+The 2021 season will be the fourth for Gregg Sauve at the helm of the Northwood University softball program.

 Sauve guided Northwood to one of its best seasons in school history in 2019.
 NU won its most games (31) in 13 years and reached the GLIAC Tournament Championship for the second time in program history.

 In 2018, the Timberwolves returned to the GLIAC Tournament for the first time since the 2014 season.
 NU reached the postseason despite season-ending injuries to their top two pitchers.
 Northwood also picked up a win in the GLIAC Tournament, defeating Ashland 9-7.

 In his first year as head coach, Northwood posted a 19-25 overall record while going 10-12 in the GLIAC.
 The Timberwolves missed out on the GLIAC Tournament narrowly due to a tiebreaker.
 NU finished the year with a .455 winning percentage in conference play one year after Northwood had a .269 clip (7-19).

 He was named the eighth head coach in the 33-year history of the program in the summer of 2016.